KatarinaSiggelkow/pennchildlanglab.github.io/_authors/04-02-annalise.md

 position: Research Assistant
 ---

-Annalise is an undergraduate at Eckerd College and a remote research assistant in our lab.
+Annalise is an undergraduate at Eckerd College and a research assistant in our lab.